-If your software has difficulty understanding your speaking patterns, then there may be some quick solutions in store.
-This guide reveals the most common problems that face users of voice recognition interfaces.
+If you find your program having difficulty understanding your speaking, there may be some quick solutions.
+Our experts reveal the 5 most common problems that users face when using their voice recognition software.

 An improper positioning of the microphone is perhaps the most frequent source of a non-responsive voice recognition system.